Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 ## Governing Law

-The laws of the COUNTRY, excluding its conflicts of law rules, shall govern these TERMS and Your use of the SERVICES.
-Your use of the SERVICES may also be subject to other local, state, national, or international laws.

-The ineffectiveness of one or more provisions of this agreement does not affect the validity of the others.
-Each party to these TERMS can in this case demand that a new valid provision be agreed which best achieves the economic purpose of the ineffective provision.
+These TERMS and the entire legal relationship between the Company and You shall be governed by the laws of the Federal Republic of Germany, including the International Sales Convention (CISG).

+Insofar as You are a merchant within the meaning of the German Commercial Code, a legal entity under public law or a special fund under public law, the Company's registered office shall be the exclusive place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship.
+The Company shall also be free to sue You at Your place of business.

+Should any provision of these TERMS be or become invalid, ineffective or unenforceable in whole or in part, the validity, effectiveness and enforceability of the remaining provisions shall not be affected thereby.
+In lieu of the void, invalid, unenforceable or unenforceable provision of these TERMS, the parties shall endeavor to agree by negotiation upon a provision that is reasonable in terms of place, time, measure and statute and case law and that, to the extent legally possible, comes as close as possible to what was intended by the parties in terms of the meaning and purpose of the invalid provision.
+The foregoing shall apply mutatis mutandis to any gaps in these TERMS.

 ## Dispute Resolution